Garden Lovers Club

 Black and Blue Salvia

 These gorgeous blue-flowered blooms contain spikes of flowers that emerge from a bush of rich green foliage.
-It does well in even the most extreme heat, but it does require heavy watering.
+Salvia does well in even the most extreme heat, but it does require heavy watering.
 It will grow into a wide cluster that will reach about three feet in height.
 It is known for its showy flowers that bloom in the early summer through fall.

 10. Persian Shield